-How Much Does a Stair Lift Cost?
-Breaking Down the Cost to Install a Stair Lift
+How Much Does a Stair Lift Cost to Install?

 If a homeowner or their family member is struggling to navigate the stairs, a stair lift can be a helpful solution.
 Stair lift costs range between $2,000 and $15,000, with the national average at $6,000.